Why and How Pediatric Practices Should Launch a Recall Initiative Today

 Does your practice use ShotBlocker, Buzzy, or colorful ice packs for fearful patients?
 When you reach out about vaccine clinics, share what makes your practice special, and emphasize how you’re going to take care of your patients and families during their visit.

-As you plan for a patient recall initiative, your practice should decide which kinds of visits you are able to deliver at this time.
+As you plan for a patient recall initiative, your practice should decide which kinds of visits you are prioritizing, and make adjustments to your workflows accordingly.

-How will you decide which visits can you perform using telemedicine and which will require a vaccine clinic or a longer in-person visit?
+• Decide which visits you can perform using telemedicine and which will require a vaccine clinic or a longer in-person visit.
 Your decision may be impacted by payment and resources available to you.
 Your state’s payment rules and individual practice resources will dictate what is appropriate and possible.

-Clean Up Your Practice’s Patient List Before You Do a Large Recall
+Clean Up Your Patient List Before Doing a Large Recall

 Before you contact large groups of your patients, your practice should do a quick review of your active patient lists.